CBorowski-dev/docs-operaton-org/content/update/minor/71-to-72/wls.md

 As an alternative, process application developers can migrate script code by replacing all implicit declarations of process variables in their scripts with an explicit call to `execution.setVariable('varName', 'value')`.

-# 5. Install the Camunda Archive
+# 5. Install the Operaton Archive

-Install the Camunda EAR, i.e., the file `$WLS_DISTRIBUTION/modules/camunda-oracle-weblogic-ear-$PLATFORM_VERSION.ear`.
+Install the Operaton EAR, i.e., the file `$WLS_DISTRIBUTION/modules/camunda-oracle-weblogic-ear-$PLATFORM_VERSION.ear`.

-As of version 7.2, the Camunda job executor resource adapter (RAR) that you uninstalled in step 1 is part of the Camunda EAR and therefore does not need to be installed separately.
+As of version 7.2, the Operaton job executor resource adapter (RAR) that you uninstalled in step 1 is part of the Operaton EAR and therefore does not need to be installed separately.

-# 6. Install the Camunda Web Applications
+# 6. Install the Operaton Web Applications

-## Camunda REST API
+## Operaton REST API

 Deploy the web application `$WLS_DISTRIBUTION/webapps/camunda-engine-rest-$PLATFORM_VERSION-wls.war` to your Oracle WebLogic instance.

-## Camunda Cockpit, Tasklist, and Admin
+## Operaton Cockpit, Tasklist, and Admin

 Deploy the web application `$WLS_DISTRIBUTION/webapps/camunda-webapp-ee-wls-$PLATFORM_VERSION.war` to your Oracle WebLogic instance.

 {{< note title="LDAP Entity Caching" class="info" >}}
-With 7.2, it is possible to enable entity caching for Hypertext Application Language (HAL) requests that the camunda web applications make.
-This can be especially useful when you use camunda in combination with LDAP.
-To activate caching, the camunda webapp artifact has to be modified and the pre-built application cannot be used as is.
+With 7.2, it is possible to enable entity caching for Hypertext Application Language (HAL) requests that the operaton web applications make.
+This can be especially useful when you use operaton in combination with LDAP.
+To activate caching, the operaton webapp artifact has to be modified and the pre-built application cannot be used as is.
 See the [REST Api Documentation]({{< ref "/reference/rest/overview/hal.md" >}}) for details.
 {{< /note >}}

 [configuration-location]: {{< ref "/reference/deployment-descriptors/descriptors/bpm-platform-xml.md" >}}